Culture and Development

 Respect for cultural diversity promotes vibrant and inclusive societies.

-Our work in this area focuses on cultural rights, social inclusion and increasing the cultural heritage and tourism potential of country’s with the aim of reducing poverty, increasing employment and improving socio-economic opportunities for the marginalized segments of the population.
-We work with indigenous and ethnic groups and governments to increase cross-cultural understanding within countries notably at the community level.
+Our 18 programmes in this area focused on cultural rights, social inclusion and increasing the cultural heritage and tourism potential of countries, with the aim of reducing poverty, increasing employment and improving socio-economic opportunities for marginalized segments of the population.
+Our work particularly emphasized women's participation, and we worked with indigenous and ethnic groups and governments to increase cross-cultural understanding within countries.

 Analysis of key findings and achievements